 Floating Parachutes

 A toy inventor's parachute falls too fast — and the ball tumbles out on landing.
-Students investigate how gravity and drag interact to control how quickly objects fall, then test how canopy size, suspension line materials, and landing base design each affect drop time and stability.
-The unit culminates in a design challenge: build a parachute that floats for two or more seconds and lands a ball safely.
+Students are recruited as engineers to fix it.
+They investigate how gravity and drag interact to control how quickly things fall, then test how canopy size, suspension line materials, and landing base each affect drop time and stability.
+The unit culminates in a design challenge: build a parachute that floats for two or more seconds and lands its passenger safely.

 What Students Learn